WesleyMaciel2510/AgroSync/README.md

 - Taking a Picture 📸: Users use the device camera to capture photos of agricultural activities.
 - Saving and Converting to Base64 💾: Captured photos are saved to the device's camera roll.
 They are then converted into Base64 format, allowing them to be efficiently transmitted over the network.
 - Sending to App Server 🚀: The converted Base64 image data is sent securely to the AgroSync server via HTTP POST requests.
 This ensures that all uploaded photos are securely stored and accessible across devices and platforms.
+- The Driver can Search Load manually or scanning a QRCode
+- The Warehouse Operator can Search Schedulling the same way.

 ## Benefits 🌟
 - Accessibility 🌍: Access agricultural data from anywhere, whether on a mobile device or web platform.